Skip to content

 /reload-skills is the manual path for an authoring loop.
 The reloadSkills: true return is for hooks that fetch, generate, or install skills before the first turn — without it, hook-installed skills would not register until the next launch.
 [Source: Claude Code changelog, 2026-05-27] The same release lets a SessionStart hook set the session title via hookSpecificOutput.sessionTitle on startup and resume.
 [Source: Claude Code changelog, 2026-05-27]

 Claude Code scans skill directories to build the set of skills the model can invoke.
-Historically this scan ran once, at launch, so the available-skills set was fixed for the session's lifetime — picking up an edit meant restarting, which discards the conversation transcript, files read into context, the active task list, and any reasoning built up so far.
-A reload re-runs the directory scan against the live session, swapping in the current on-disk SKILL.md set while leaving the context object intact.
-The causal win is decoupling capability discovery (a cheap, re-runnable directory scan) from context accumulation (expensive, lost on restart), so editing a skill no longer forces you to pay the context-rebuild cost.
-[Source: Claude Code changelog, 2026-05-27] This mirrors /reload-plugins, the analogous hot-reload shipped for the plugin layer in v2.1.141.
-[Source: Claude Code changelog, 2026-05-13]
+Historically this scan ran once, at launch, so the available-skills set was fixed for the session.
+Picking up an edit meant restarting, which discards the conversation transcript, files read into context, the active task list, and any reasoning built up so far.
+A reload re-runs the directory scan against the live session.
+It swaps in the current on-disk SKILL.md set while leaving the context object intact.
+This decouples capability discovery (a cheap, re-runnable directory scan) from context accumulation (expensive, lost on restart), so editing a skill no longer forces you to pay the context-rebuild cost.
+[Source: Claude Code changelog, 2026-05-27] This mirrors /reload-plugins, the analogous hot-reload for the plugin layer that reloads plugins, skills, agents, hooks, and plugin MCP servers without a restart.
+[Source: Claude Code plugins guide]

 A restart loses everything the model has accumulated; a reload keeps it.